Interim Program Director, Associate Professor

 Penny Rose came to the Physician Assistant Studies Program with an extensive background in office management.

-Prior to joining Marietta College, she worked in the international, product service, and marketing departments for a leading manufacturer of laboratory equipment for 11 years as a senior secretary.
-She was then promoted to the position of marketing communications administrator for three years.
+Prior to joining Marietta College, she worked for a leading manufacturer of laboratory equipment for 11 years in their international, product service, and marketing departments as office assistant and administrator.
+She was promoted to the position of marketing communications administrator for three years.
 After a brief leave to care for her children, Rose established a business out of her home in which she did medical transcription.

 In 2001, she began in the Alumni and Advancement offices at Marietta College as a secretary.
 She was hired as the Administrative Assistant for the Marietta College PA Program in January 2002.
 In July 2009 she was promoted to Clinical Coordinator.